cncf/tag-security/policy/README.md

 The only difference is the topic coverage (whether it is at Kubernetes level or CNCF level).

-There are now two active co-leads for Policy Team [@hannibalhuang](https://github.com/hannibalhuang) and [@ericavonb](https://github.com/ericavonb).
+There are now two active co-leads for policy team [@hannibalhuang](https://github.com/hannibalhuang) and [@ericavonb](https://github.com/ericavonb).
-The Policy Team is under the overall [governance](/governance/roles.md) of the CNCF Security SIG and should not be viewed as a separate entity.
+The Policy Team is under the overall [governance](/governance/roles.md) of the CNCF SIG Security and should not be viewed as a separate entity.
 All policy related contributions are welcomed to be made to the sig-security repo if needed .